 represents the subject in which the degree was earned by the wearer.
 Purple represents law.

 The doctoral costume also has velvet trim on the gown, including crossbars on the sleeve.
 The trim

 may be black or may match the color of the hood edging.
 The tassel on the cap is worn on the left

 side to indicate an advanced

 After borrowing a mace for three years, the law school began to search for a company to produce a custom-made mace.
-No such company was located, so South Texas decided to produce its own mace.
+No such company was located, so Houston College of Law decided to produce its own mace.
 First, a five-foot oaken shaft was obtained from an architectural antique outlet.
 Then a bronze eagle of proper dignity and proportion was procured and affixed to the top of the staff, mounted on a brass cap fashioned from a World War I artillery shell casing.
 The ornament at the base was made from a Navy 40-millimeter shell casing of World War II vintage, and the final ornamentation was the college’s bronze seal, attached to the upper part of the shaft.

 The hooding of new graduates by faculty or guest hooders is one of commencement’s cherished

 moments.
 In this ceremony, a striking, sash-like garment of crimson, gold, and purple (the school colors, plus the color symbolizing the law) is placed around the neck of each participating graduate by his or her hooder.
 The garment is then arranged so that it flows down the back of the graduate, revealing the colors of the school and the law.